seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 No hat upon his head; his stockings foul'd,
 And with a look so piteous in purport
 As if he had been loosed out of hell
-To speak of horrors,—he comes before me.
+To speak of horrors,-he comes before me.

 **LORD POLONIUS**
 Mad for thy love? /